ekvll/effektprognoser/README.md

 pip install -e .
 ```

----

-### Usage

-#### Run configuration

-First off, run the configuration script:
+Lastly, run the configuration script:

 ```bash
 ./scripts/config.sh
 ```

+which tells you to define or accept the creation of various data paths.

-which tells you to define the path to where the SQLite tables are kept.
+If you would need to re-define the path where SQLite data are kept you can do so manually in `ep/config.py`.

-The configuration is only needed to be ran once, as long as SQLite tables are not moved and no sub-directories are deleted or moved.
-In such case you should rerun the configuration.
+---

+### Usage

 #### Execute processing pipelines